The thyroid gland, superfood and how diet can affect it

 Share

-Unfortunately, more and more people are affected by thyroid problems.
-What may be less known is that there is a lot you can do in everyday life to support the body generally – both in terms of diet and lifestyle.
+What may be less well known is that there is a lot you can do in everyday life to support the body in general – both when it comes to diet and lifestyle.

-Here are 7 tips about diet, superfood and thyroid-related issues that many find help them feel more balanced (including the co-founder of Superfood & Berries):
+Here are 7 tips on diet, superfoods and thyroid-related issues that many people feel help them feel more balanced (including the co-founder of Superfood & Berries):

 7 everyday habits that can support the body

-Try to let vegetables make up about 50–70% of your plate.
-They provide a lot of fiber, vitamins and minerals and contribute to a more nutritious and colorful diet.
+Try to make vegetables account for about 50–70% of your plate.
+It provides plenty of fiber, vitamins and minerals and contributes to a more nutrient-rich and colorful diet.

-2. Drink smoothies made from superfood, fruit and vegetables
+2. Drink smoothies with superfoods, fruit and vegetables

-Smoothies and juices are an easy way to get more nutrients into your daily routine.
+Smoothies and juices are an easy way to get more nutrients into everyday life.
 Superfood blends can make it easier to use ingredients that otherwise rarely appear in the kitchen.

 Choose foods with few additives and preferably organic ingredients where possible.
-Focus on natural foods like vegetables, fruit, legumes, whole grains, nuts, seeds, fish and good protein sources.
+Focus on natural foods such as vegetables, fruit, legumes, whole grains, nuts, seeds, fish and good protein sources.

 4. Lower stress levels where you can

-Practice deep breathing morning and evening, meditate, do gentle yoga or take a walk without your phone.
-Stress affects the entire hormonal system, so recovery is at least as important as what we put on the plate.
+Take deep breaths in the morning and evening, meditate, do gentle yoga or take a walk without your phone.
+Stress affects the entire hormonal system, so recovery is at least as important as what we put on our plates.

 5. Sleep at least 7 hours per night

-During sleep the body has a chance to recover.
-For many, 7–8 hours of sleep per night is a good guideline to feel more stable in energy.
+During sleep, the body gets a chance to recover.
+For many people, 7–8 hours of sleep per night is a good guideline for feeling more stable in their energy.

 6. Reduce things that can burden the body

-Some people find they feel better by cutting down on, for example:
+Some people feel better by reducing things like:

 - refined sugar